SUMMER 2025 APPLICATIONS ARE CLOSED. JOIN OUR INTEREST LIST FOR 2026 UPDATES.

 What are the program dates and times?

-August 9–10, 2025 (Saturday and Sunday), 12 p.m.–5 p.m.
+The 2025 ELS was hosted August 9–10, 2025 (Saturday and Sunday), 12 p.m.–5 p.m.
 ET / 9 a.m.–2 p.m.
 PT each day.

 Live attendance is required.